 BOILER WATER TREATMENT

 A boiler is a closed vessel where water under pressure is transformed into steam by the application of heat.
+This process is useful for a variety of industries, from industrial and manufacturing environments to food and beverage processing.
 In the boiler furnace, the chemical energy in the fuel is converted into heat.
 The function of the boiler is to efficiently transfer this heat to the contained water.
 As the water boils, its volume increases about 1,600 times, producing a force that is almost as explosive as gunpowder.
 Therefore, boiler equipment is dangerous and must be treated with care.

 Controlling pH and conductivity in boiler feed water is critical.
 Key benefits include:

 - Reducing the potential for carryover into the steam system